i8beef/I8Beef.CodeAnalysis.EditorConfig/README.md

 </configuration>
 ```

 Install the package I8Beef.CodeAnalysis.EditorConfig to each project in the target solution.
 The first time it is installed it will copy the editorconfig to the project.
+You should not update this file directly as package reinstalls will overwrite it.

 # Explanation
 The `I8Beef.CodeAnalysis.EditorConfig.props` file will set various settings in the project file automatically.
 These include: